-Governors Take Fools’ Ride To Next Level
+Democracy and the Obasanjo paradox - The News Chronicle

 Going deep, and perusing through my several reference documents and newspaper cuttings of several years to position myself for this piece that to sick minds may label it offensive and rude for me to have gathered courage and guts to write this piece on one of the most controversial personalities ever in the history of Nigeria, Chief Mathew Aremu Okikiolakan Olusegun Obasanjo GCFR.
-With all honesty, I have no apology to offer against my personal opinion as a constitutional right and a deprived law abiding citizen.
+With all honesty, I may have no apology to offer as a deprived law abiding citizen.

 Over the years, former President Obasanjo has demonstrated a penchant for badgering elected presidents with his open letters.
-His open letter to former president Goodluck Jonathan was a farrago of aspersions, innuendos and falsehood meant to rattle the feathers of the target and it did.
+His open letter to former president Goodluck Jonathan was a farrago, of aspersions, innuendos and falsehood meant to rattle the feathers of the target which it never did.

 His last open letter to President Muhammadu Buhari, though devoid of obvious confections and embroideries, was still disturbing.
 It enumerated the president’s perceived weaknesses and strengths, and disconcertingly, it advised him not to seek re-election in 2019.
 It was an advice that assailed the president’s constitutional right (like every other Nigerian to vote and be voted for).